International Symposium on Graph Drawing: Significance

 The Graph Drawing symposia have been central to the growth and development of graph drawing as a research area: as Herman et al. write, "the Graph Drawing community grew around the yearly Symposia."
 Nguyen lists Graph Drawing as one of "several good conferences which directly or indirectly concern with information visualization", and Wong et al. report that its proceedings "provide a wealth of information".
 In a 2003 study the symposium was among the top 30% of computer science research publication venues, ranked by impact factor.

 History

 The first symposium was held in Marino, near Rome, Italy, in 1992, organized by Giuseppe Di Battista, Peter Eades, Pierre Rosenstiehl, and Roberto Tamassia.
 The first two symposia did not publish proceedings, but reports are available online.
-Since 1994, the proceedings of the symposia have been published by Springer-Verlag's Lecture Notes in Computer Science series.
+From 1994 to 2023, the proceedings of the symposia have been published by Springer-Verlag's Lecture Notes in Computer Science series.
+Since 2024, the conference proceedings have been published by the Leibniz International Proceedings in Informatics.

-Countries in which the conference has been held include Australia, Austria, Canada, the Czech Republic, France, Germany (twice), Greece, Ireland, Italy (three times), and the United States (five times).
+Countries in which the conference has been held include Australia, Austria, Canada, the Czech Republic, France, Germany, Greece, Ireland, Italy, Japan, the Netherlands, Spain, and the United States.